Garrett Cooper Player Props: Marlins vs. Guardians

-Garrett Cooper -- hitting .325 with a double, a home run, three walks and five RBI in his past 10 games -- will be in action for the Miami Marlins against the Cleveland Guardians, with Shane Bieber on the hill, on April 22 at 3:10 PM ET.
+Garrett Cooper -- 1-for-4 with an RBI in his most recent game -- will be in action for the Miami Marlins against the Cleveland Guardians, with Logan Allen on the hill, on April 23 at 1:40 PM ET.

 Garrett Cooper Game Info & Props vs. the Guardians